The World Health Organisation declares the widespread Ebola crisis in West Africa is over.

 - Sign up for email alerts to the UK’s Ebola response

-The recent outbreak of the Ebola virus primarily affected 3 countries in West Africa: Guinea, Liberia and Sierra Leone.
-More than 28,000 cases and 11,200 deaths have been reported by the World Health Organisation (9 September 2015).
-But progress has been made: Liberia has been declared Ebola free, while Guinea and Sierra Leone have very few cases left.
+The outbreak of the Ebola virus in 2014 primarily affected 3 countries in West Africa: Guinea, Liberia and Sierra Leone.
+In total, more than 28,600 cases and 11,300 deaths have been reported by the World Health Organisation (6 January 2016).

 Some important facts about Ebola and common myths dispelled.